visgl/loaders.gl/docs/api-reference/loaders/glb-builder.md

 ### addRequiredExtension(extensionName : String, extension : any)

 Adds a top-level glTF extension object, and marks it as used and required.

-It is recommended to avoid using required extensions if possible, as they can dramatically reduce the ability to use glTF tooling with the resulting file.
+Note: If possible, use `addExtension` instead of `addRequiredExtension`.
+It is recommended to avoid using required extensions if possible, as they can reduce the ability to use glTF tools on the resulting file.

 ### isImage(imageData)

 Returns `true` if the binary data represents a well-known binary image format.

-Provided to make it easier for decoders to choose whether a binary blob should be stored as an image or a buffer.
+Note: This is a utility that is provided to make it easier for decoders to choose whether a binary chunk of data should be stored as an "image" or a "buffer".

 ### addBuffer(typedArray : TypedArray, accessor = {size: 3} : Object) : Number